 - Optimizing the temperature and efficiency of your ventilation system to maintain the required temperature/humidity requirements

 By implementing these effective measures you will be able to better control the ventilation of your facility and thus will be better off at avoiding mold growth.

 4. Avoid Cartons or Products in Direct Contact with the Floor or Walls

 One good way to avoid mold growth in your facility is by keeping the cartons or your products away from floors and walls.
 This is because mold usually creeps in from the floor or walls that have substantial moisture and a suitable temperature to support mold growth.

 As a result, you should use high-grade plastic support bins/racks for your products/cartons.
-Also, you can store the cartons/products at a place away from the walls and floor by using special stands that can hold the weight of the product.
+Also, you can store the cartons/products in a place away from the walls and floor by using special stands that can hold the weight of the product.

 Furthermore, as you know that mold needs an external source of nutrition to survive, this source usually comes from the organic substance that is found in your facility.
 Usually, food leftovers, leather products, oils, fuels, and other similar organic substances become major contributors to mold growth at your facility.

-In order to overcome this, you must take proper mold quality control measures.
+To overcome this, you must take proper mold quality control measures.